 - Dean Winchester on Supernatural.

 - Dean's actually an interesting case, although he sleeps with a lot of women and is certainly lustful, its implied on multiple occasions he genuinely would love to settle down and get married.
-But due to the nature of his job (being The Hunter) its to dangerous and impossible for him to have a truly stable relationship.
+But due to the nature of his job (being a Hunter of Monsters) its to dangerous and impossible for him to have a truly stable relationship.
 As such he sleeps with multiple women, to help fill the void of what he knows he'll never have.

 - Sam Malone of Cheers.